Jigsaw-Code/net-analysis/netanalysis/ooni/README.md

 # OONI Measurement Data

 This directory contains libraries and tools to fetch [OONI data](https://ooni.org/data/).
-This tool supports access to the mesurements on both the new `ooni-data-eu-fra` and the old `ooni-data` OONI S3 buckets.
+This tool supports access to the measurements on both the new `ooni-data-eu-fra` and the old `ooni-data` OONI S3 buckets.

+You can install the library directly from Gihub with

+    pip install git+git://github.com/Jigsaw-Code/net-analysis.git@master

 ## Fetch the measurement data